Aadit1004/Aadit1004/README.md

 # About Me👨‍💻

 I'm a 4th year student at the University of British Columbia, majoring in Computer Science and minoring in Mathematics.
-I am currently doing my Co-op as a Software Developer at Geotab.
+Currently, I’m doing my Co-op as a Software Developer Intern at Geotab, and a Team Lead/ Lead Programmer for the UBC Game Dev Club.
 My interests span across Gaming, Aviation, Motorsports, and Travelling.

 # Technical Skills💻